Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 Create — A function we can call when a new recipe is being added to the database.
 The user can supply the values for `“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 The new entry is assigned a unique `id`, which can be used to access the resource later.
 The website admin has the capability to create new recipes types for selection.

 Read — A function we can call to see all of the recipes currently in our database.
 This function does not alter the recipes in the catalog - it simply retrieves the information and displays the results.
-Again, a similar process can be followed if the website admin wishes to view the recipe types contained in the database.
-All visitors the website can browse all recipes without having to create an account.
+Again, a similar process can be followed if the website admin wishes to view the categories contained in the database.
+All visitors to the website can browse all recipes without having to create an account.

 Update — A function we can call when information about a particular recipe must be changed.
 The user can edit the values for `“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 After the function is called, the corresponding entry in the `recipes` database will contain the new fields provided.
 This option is only available to the creator of each recipe.
-These steps can be followed if the website admin wishes to edit an existing recipe type in the database.
+These steps can be followed if the website admin wishes to edit an existing category in the database.

 Delete — A function we can call to remove a particular recipe from the catalog.
 After this function is called, the `recipe` resource should contain all of the recipes it had before, except for the one recipe we just deleted.
 This option is only available to the creator of the recipe.
-A similar process can be followed if the website admin wishes to remove a recipe type from the database.
+A similar process can be followed if the website admin wishes to remove a category from the database.